francesdaros/thesis-guide/README.md

 If you spot something that could be clarified or extended, feel free to open an issue or submit a pull request.

-If you prefer, you can also send me an e-mail.
+If you prefer, you can also send me an e-mail at:

+`francesca[dot]daros[at]uniud[dot]it`

 I’m always happy to discuss the guide further and to hear whether you found it useful.

-francesca[dot]daros[at]uniud[dot]it